 On an overnight trip, it's possible to take in the more famous landmarks, such as Hang Dau Go (the 'Cave of Marvels'), with its extraordinary stalactites and stalagmites, and Hang Sung Sot ('Cave of Awe'), famed for its phallic rock formation.
-But with two nights, you'll have time to explore the more rarely visited eastern fringes, or venture further south to idyllic Lan Ha Bay, where many of the islands are fringed by exquisite white sand
+But with two nights, you'll have time to explore the more rarely visited eastern fringes, or venture further south to idyllic Lan Ha Bay, where many of the islands are fringed by exquisite white sand beaches.
+Whichever option you choose, superb landscape is guaranteed, along with opportunities to swim, lounge on deck, sunbathe or kayak and enjoy guided cycle or jungle treks on the larger islands.
+The following number among our favoured cruisers at Halong Bay.
+All operate to the highest international standards of safety and service, ensuring a matchless experience of Halong's iconic landscapes.

 Au Co | Au Co's state-of-the-art, triple decker cruiser is one of the newest vessels in the Halong Bay fleet.
 A floating five-star hotel, complete with on-board spa, Jacuzzi and gourmet restaurant, it boasts 32 cabins with French balconies that allow you to savour the views from the exclusive comfort of your own bed.
-Aside from the high levels of luxury it offers, Au Co's main selling point is that it is the only operator with permission to run longer, 3-day/2night trips that take to remote areas such as Lan Ha Bay, to the south of Halong - beyond the range of other outfits.
+Aside from the high levels of luxury it offers, Au Co's main selling point is that it is the only operator with permission to run longer, 3-day/2-night trips that take to remote areas such as Lan Ha Bay, to the south of Halong - beyond the range of other outfits.
 Hiking, kayaking and fishing excursions are optional extras.